gliu2k/SAP-Datasphere/SAC/Modeling/Index.md

 Theare are special features.
 All details are covered in **Planning** section.

 - Version(Category): budget/plan/forecast
-- Aduit Function
+- Audit Function
-- Authorization Control
+- Authorization Control to control data visibility

 # 4. Embedded Model
 It is part of story and can only be used with it.